uzyn/eth-notifier/README.md

     # If you are running Geth,
     # make sure to run in testnet or private net and enable rpc
     geth --testnet --rpc --rpccorsdomain "*"
+    # Tip: Do not forget to unlock relevant wallets
     ```

 1. Install dependencies